patcon/freight-cooking/README.md

 Requirements
 ============

 Tools that this project was created in mind with.
-(My current verions are specified for transparency, but you can omit that to simply get the most recent ones.)
+(My current versions are specified for transparency, but you can omit those to simply get the most recent ones.)

 I do all my development on OSX, but any *nix system should be smooth sailing.
 Windows may be... unsmooth... like waterfalls and schooner-devouring whirlpools.
 And probably laser-sharks.